BeanSoup255/The_Freak_List/README.md

 # The_Freak_List
-A place of knowledge/stuff and things for fellow internet Freaks.
+A place of stuff and things for fellow internet Freaks.
-Feel free to contribute anything.
+Feel free to contribute anything to the list.